donguseo/future_progress_dialog/README.md

 # future_progress_dialog

+future_progress_dialog is a simple progress dialog library for async tasks.
-FutureProgressDialog start with showDialog function, but dismiss automatically when futre task is finished.
+FutureProgressDialog start when you call showDialog function, but dismiss automatically when future task is finished.

 ## Supported Dart Versions
 **Dart SDK version >= 2.1.0**